akiyamaSM/LazyBelongsToMany/README.md

 # LazyBelongsToMany
-A lightweigth implementation of Laravel's belongs To many relationship in cases you don't need pivot table.
+A lightweight implementation of Laravel's belongs To many relationship in cases you don't need pivot table.

 ## Installation